grvcTeam/grvc-ual/README.md

 Download the latest stable version from [here](https://github.com/grvcTeam/grvc-ual/releases).

-You can find the instructions for installation in the [Wiki](https://github.com/grvcTeam/grvc-ual/wiki).
+You can find the instructions for installation and how to use the UAL in the [Wiki](https://github.com/grvcTeam/grvc-ual/wiki).